ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 - You can customize the bulk flash list by editing the `FLASH_ALL` variable in the script.
 - Add dry-run or logging features if you want more control or traceability.
-- For Infinix X6731, make sure you’ve unlocked the bootloader before flashing `super.img`.
+-  make sure you’ve unlocked the bootloader before flashing `super.img`.

 ---